 4. Give an example to illustrate each of the following: (a) constant opportunity costs and (b) increasing opportunity costs.

 Answers will vary.
 Constant opportunity costs occur when increasing output of a good does not cause society to give up more and more resources in order to produce that good.
-Although at some point increasing opportunity costs will occur, over some level of output constant opportunity costs could prevail.
+Although, at some point increasing opportunity costs will occur, over some level of output constant opportunity costs could prevail.
 For example, if a college has a $20 million budget and each class costs $25,000 to offer, then the school can offer 800 classes during the year.
 If the college received a $500,000 grant, it could offer another 20 classes if its costs did not increase, perhaps because there were unemployed professors ready and willing to work at the going wage rate.
 Increasing opportunity costs occur when society has to give up more and more of one resource in order to obtain another resource.
 If the college received a second $500,000 grant, it might not be able to offer another 20 classes, if there were no unemployed professors ready and willing to work at the going wage rate.
 In order to hire more teachers, the college would have to hire individuals who had a higher opportunity cost.

 5. Why are most production possibilities frontiers for goods bowed outward (concave downward)?